unibas-gravis/parametric-face-image-generator/README.md

 ![1_0](data/example_images/ex3.png)![1_1](data/example_images/ex4.png)

 The facial image is overlaid with an occlusion (here: A randomly placed box filled with a texture).
-If a landmark gets covered, the software disables it.

 In the first row, there are two such images.
 The same face is rendered with both versions of the Bael Face Model [3] 1. with the tailored face12 version (left) and 2. with the bfm version, which shows more skinparts (right).